tesseract97/slow_prototype/README.md

 - remove_design_doc.sh
 (takes one parameter
 the design document name is a string that specifies the name of the design_doc and deletes it from the database)

+- get_design_doc.sh
+(takes one parameter
+the design document name is a string that specifies the name of the design_doc and prints information about it)

 - use_view.sh
 (takes two parameters: